Our Verdict

 Fabric and Padding

-The fabric and padding are only average compared to the other seats in this review.
-It has the same fabric throughout.
-It is not super soft, but it isn't likely to chaff.
+The fabric is the same throughout.
+It is not super soft, but it isn't likely to chafe.
 The warning labels are closer to the legs than the head, which is a nice choice.
 The amount of padding isn't brag-worthy, but it is more than many of the less expensive seats and bounces back nicely.
 However, we'd love to see more comfort padding on this higher-priced seat.
 It also comes with an infant insert and shoulder and crotch padding.

 Handle and Canopy